L3pereira/product_cache/README.md

 ### **Compilation**
 Use the following commands to build the project with CMake:

-1 - Create a build directory and configure the project for compiling, linking and building:
+1 - Create a build directory and configure the project
+- This step configures the project and generates the necessary build files (such as Makefiles or project files for your chosen build system).
+- It's recommended to create a separate build directory to keep the source directory clean.
 ```bash
 mkdir build
 cd build
 cmake ..
 ```
-2 - Compiles the project and generate the binaries:
+2 - Compiles the project:
+- After CMake finishes configuring the project, use the following command to compile and link the project using the generated build files.
 ```bash
 make
 ```
-This will generate the product_cache executable in the bin/ folder.
+This will generate in the bin/ folder the final executable or library as specified in the CMakeLists.txt file the lib product_cache and the executable product_cache_example.
+(The executable is optional and can be commented in the CMakeLists.txt)
 ### **Execution**
 Run the compiled program:
 ```bash